islamibr29/college_study_materials/Materials/ECE.md

 | Dr. Islam Eshra | | [Antenna](https://www.youtube.com/playlist?list=PLBajgtqPAZzAmgTS93UjiJyqMY_5kISOd) | Cairo University | |  Youtube | | | |  | Free |

 ### Required Softwares
+> Note: that there're a lot of others simulation softwares you can need or learn but those are the most common
 - Matlab
 - Xilinx Vivado
 - Modelsim